-Exchange rates are commonplace for both travelers and international investors.
-While exchange rate quotes are relatively easy to find, reading and making calculations based on them can be a little more challenging.
-Investors can use many different online resources to help calculate exchanges rates on the spot or familiarize themselves with the basic mathematics needed to calculate exchanges rates by hand.
+It's easy enough to find exchange rate quotes, but making calculations based on them can be a little more challenging.
+Investors can use many different online resources to help calculate exchange rates on the spot.
+They can also learn the basic math needed to calculate exchange rates.
 This can help save a lot of time and money, especially when dealing with significant amounts of money.

 Frequently Asked Questions (FAQs)